 I do think that Samus’s reliance on Adam’s commands is an important part of her canon as we see later in Metroid Fusion, Samus hates taking orders, and that problem with authority can be traced directly back to the events on the Bottle Ship in Metroid Other M. Obviously her relationship with Adam was complicated, and her confusion about his role in her life led her to put up with a command structure that she ordinarily would have scoffed at.
 Make no mistake, though—the events of Metroid Other M change her.

-I’d just like to thank all the fans on behalf of Nintendo please know that we love the Metroid series just as much as you do, and will do our best to continue bringing you quality games worthy of such a storied franchise.
+I’d just like to thank all the fans on behalf of Nintendo.
+Please know that we love the Metroid series just as much as you do, and will do our best to continue bringing you quality games worthy of such a storied franchise.

-We would like to thank Nate for taking the time to speak with us and hope that he continues to bring us localisation on our favourite Nintendo games for years to come.
+We would like to thank Nate for taking the time to speak with us and hope that he continues to bring us localisation on our favorite Nintendo games for years to come.